rasmushenningsson/SingleCell10x.jl/README.md

 It supports loading of 10x ".h5" files as well as text-based ".mtx" and ".tsv/.csv" files.
 The count matrix can be transposed at load time and the data types of the matrix and annotations can be chosen conveniently.

+More information on the file formats can be found in the [10x Genomics offical documentation](https://support.10xgenomics.com/single-cell-gene-expression/software/pipelines/latest/output/overview).
+Note that this is an independent implementation - any bugs you find should be reported here, not to 10x Genomics.

 ## Documentation
 The package should hopefully be straightforward to use.